Am0031/Portfolio/README.md

 ## Summary of the project

-This piece of work focuses on building the structure of my portfolio, focussing on the HTML and CSS parts, and deploying it to Github pages.
+This piece of work focuses on building a polished and responsive portfolio, which always showcases an updated view of my github projects.

 ## Deployed URL and GitHUb repository

-Link to Deployed page : [https://am0031.github.io/Portfolio/](https://am0031.github.io/portfolio/)
+Link to Deployed page : [https://am0031.github.io/portfolio/](https://am0031.github.io/portfolio/)

-Link to Github repo : [https://github.com/Am0031/Portfolio](https://github.com/Am0031/portfolio)
+Link to Github repo : [https://github.com/Am0031/portfolio](https://github.com/Am0031/portfolio)

 ## Table of content